ibm-cloud-docs/discovery/element-classification.md

 ### Categories

-The `categories` array defines the the subject matter of the sentence.
+The `categories` array defines the subject matter of the sentence.
 Currently supported categories include:

 | **Categories**   |**Description**                                            |
 |:----------------:|-----------------------------------------------------------|